 We collect information about you, including your Personal Information, in a variety of ways, including, but not necessarily limited to the following.

-We collect information from your browser, computer, or mobile device, which provides us with technical information when you access or use the Services.
-This technical information includes, for example, your device and network information, IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and a number of clicks. information collected by cookies, pixel tracking, log files, and Google Analytics.
-For more information about these technologies, see below under “Cookies and tracking.”
+We collect information from your browser, computer, or mobile device, which provide us with technical information when you access or use the Services.
+This technical information includes, for example, your device and network information, IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks. information collected by cookies, pixel tracking, log files and Google Analytics.
+For more information about these technologies, see below under “Cookies and Tracking.”

 We use your Personal Information to provide the Services to you and to fulfill or meet the reasons for which you provide the information to us.
 Using your Personal Information we can also personalize your experience with our Website and Software and deliver content and product and service offerings relevant to your interests and goals.

 Your Personal Information allows us to process your requests, purchases, transactions, and payments.
-It also allows us to provide you with support, respond to your inquiries, investigate and address your concerns, and monitor and improve our responses to you.
+It also allows us to provide you with support, to respond to your inquiries, to investigate and address your concerns and to monitor and improve our responses to you.
 We also use your Personal Information to provide targeted offers and ads through our Website, third-party sites, social media, and via email or text message (with your consent, where required by law).

 Information about your use of our Services, some of which is Personal Information, allows us to engage in testing, research, analysis, and product development, including to develop and improve our Website, Software, products, and Services.